zahmed28/SalesSummaryProject/README.md

 ## Components
 ### Front-end Application:
+A web interface built using ASP.NET Core Web MVC.
+Responsible for displaying the list of sales.
-A user interface that display list of sales data.
-It communicates with the backend services through the API Gateway.
+Communicates with backend services through the API Gateway.

 ### API Gateway :
-Acts as the entry point for the front-end application to interact with the backend microservices.
-It routes requests to the appropriate services and aggregates results.
+Serves as the entry point for the front end.
+Routes requests to the appropriate microservices.
+Handles aggregation of results.

 ### Microservices:
 ### SalesSummaryInternalService:
- This service read data from CSV files.
+Reads and processes sales data from the CSV file.
+Applies logic to summarize the data for front-end consumption.

  ## Technology Stack
 ●	Core Technology: C# .NET 8